UNB Libraries Project Preservation

 Each project has been captured as a dated 'snapshot', after which no further changes have been made.
 While every effort has been made to preserve access to content, not all functionality is preserved: external links, forms, and search may not work as expected.

 Questions or comments on individual projects can be addressed to the project contact.
-For more information about project preservation, please contact James MacKenzie (Associate Director of Libraries for Academic and Scholarly Technologies).
+For more information about project preservation, please contact James MacKenzie (Director of Scholarly Technologies).

 Current Projects Within Preservation